Reducing the Cost of Tenant Turnover in the UK

 2. Why Tenant Satisfaction & Loyalty Matter

-• Tenants feel listened to, with fast responses to issues
+• Tenants feel listened to and see quick responses to issues.

-• Renters believe they’re receiving good value and fair treatment
+• Renters believe they’re getting good value and fair treatment.

-• The landlord–tenant relationship is positive enough that moving feels like more hassle than staying
+• The relationship is positive enough that moving feels like more hassle than staying.

-Retention is almost always cheaper than acquisition, making tenant satisfaction one of the strongest levers for protecting returns.
+Retention is consistently cheaper than sourcing new tenants, making tenant satisfaction one of the most effective ways to protect yield.

 How a Rent Rewards Model Works